Home ยป Cookie Recipes ยป Pignoli Cookies

 Ingredients for this recipe viewed from above.

-This Pignoli Cookies recipe is made with my Homemade Almond Paste.
-If you use store bought, please be sure to buy a good quality that contains at least equal quantities of almonds and sugar.
-With differences in qualities of almond paste, your cookies may flatten more than mine or have a slight different texture.
+This Pignoli Cookies recipe is made with my Homemade Almond Paste (recipe below).
+If you use store-bought, please be sure to buy a good quality that contains at least equal quantities of almonds and sugar.
+With differences in the qualities of almond paste, your cookies may flatten more than mine or have a slightly different texture.
 Be sure to check the notes in the recipe.

 • Sugar – White granulated sugar is used in this recipe.
 If you prefer sweeter cookies, you can add more sugar.

-• Break up almond paste and pulse in the food processor until crumbly.
+Break up almond paste and pulse in the food processor until crumbly.
+Add the sugar.

-• Use teaspoons to drop small amounts of dough into pinenuts.
-Coat in the pine nuts then arrange on a lined baking sheet.
+Use teaspoons to drop small amounts of dough into pinenuts.
+Coat in the pine nuts, then arrange on the prepared baking sheets.

 Substitutions